Jarvis-Consulting-Group/jarvis_data_eng-ahajir2022/README.md

 **Business Analyst (Intern) , Gestion Bousquet (November 2022 to January 2023)**: Requirement for the  Certificate BigData in Finance Program  obtention, Different missions as Business analyst in different sectors, Analyze business context and customer requirements to enhance business processes, Evaluate actual business processes and formulate new business proposals, Coordination with other team members in the organization to improve workflows.

-**Bid Management & Business Development, Midwex (April 2016 to March 2020)**: Requirement for the  Certificate BigData in Finance Program  obtention, Different missions as Business analyst in different sectors, Analyze business context and customer requirements to enhance business processes, Evaluate actual business processes and formulate new business proposals, Coordination with other team members in the organization to improve workflows.
+**Bid Management & Business Development, Midwex (April 2016 to March 2020)**: Business development and Bidding processes in North-West Africa region, Participate in the bidding process and documents review and preparation, Participate in the preparation of commercial proposals.

 **Business Analyst, HMA International INC  (Mai 2014 to march 2016 )**: Explore international market for sourcing opportunities, Prepare data and presentation to clients on products availability and prices.